-Keeping worms in containers and feeding them fruit and vegetable scraps is an excellent way to reduce the amount of organic waste you place into your garbage bin.
-Worm farms can be purchased from garden centres, and come with instructions, bedding material and a bag of worms.
+Keeping worms in worm farms and feeding them fruit and vegetable scraps is an excellent way to reduce the amount of organic waste you place into your garbage bin.
+Worm farms can be purchased from hardware stores, and come with instructions and bedding material.
 There are specific composting worms that eat food scraps only and are different to the earthworms that you find in your garden.
+These can be purchased by the box at hardware stores.
+You should start with a minimum of 1000 worms.
 Composting worms are Tiger Worms, Red Wrigglers and Indian Blues.
-Worms produce rich inexpensive garden fertiliser, called worm castings and worm tea, that is great for your garden.
-Worm farms are ideal for people living in flats or houses with small backyards.
+Worms produce rich, inexpensive garden fertiliser, called worm castings and worm tea, that is great for your garden.
+Worm farms are ideal for people mainly disposing of food scraps such as those living in flats or in houses with small backyards.

 Food - when starting your worm farm, worms may take a few weeks to start eating and slowly build up their appetite.
 If you are adding more food than the worms can eat your worm farm may become smelly as the food is rotting.
 Be sure to monitor and adjust the amount of food you are giving your worms.
-If your worm farm is attracting rats and mice you are adding the wrong foods such as meat and bread
+If your worm farm is attracting rats and mice you are adding the wrong foods such as meat and bread.

 Moisture - worms need to keep their skin cool and moist to breathe.
-Keep a few layers of moist newspaper over the top of your worms before placing a lid on your worm farm.
+Keep a few layers of moist newspaper, or a moist worm "blanket", available at hardware stores, over the top of your worms before placing a lid on your worm farm.
 Do not flood your worms and take care not to leave your worm farm uncovered if it rains.
 If your worm farm is too wet you may have huge numbers of small vinegar flies (a small amount are healthy).

-Likewise if you find worms drowned in the worm tea at the bottom of your worm farm your system is too wet.
+Likewise, if you find worms drowned in the worm tea at the bottom of your worm farm your system is too wet.
 Add some torn up newspaper to absorb the excess moisture.